GNNs for Molecules: Drug Discovery and Material Design

 AttentiveFP (Xiong et al., 2019): adds graph attention for molecular property prediction.
 Handles multi-task learning across different ADMET endpoints.

-Grover (Rong et al., 2020): self-supervised pre-training on 10M unlabelled molecules, then fine-tune on small labelled datasets.
-Solves the labelled data scarcity problem in drug discovery.
+GROVER (Rong et al., 2020): self-supervised pre-training of a graph transformer on 10M unlabelled molecules, then fine-tuning on small labelled datasets.
+This mitigates โ rather than solves โ label scarcity in drug discovery.

-MolBERT / ChemBERTa: treat SMILES as a sequence, apply BERT-style pre-training.
-Competitive with graph-based methods on many benchmarks.
+MolBERT / ChemBERTa: treat SMILES as a token sequence and apply BERT-style pre-training.
+Competitive with graph-based methods on several benchmarks, which is a useful reminder that the graph inductive bias is not always decisive.

 Virtual Screening at Scale